smattymatty/mathew-storm-site/writing_content/short-stories/Minimum Viable Apocalypse.md

 The receptionist at the entrance looked confused, checking her tablet.
 "Sir, I don't see your name-"

 Death walked past her.
+The potted plant beside her desk browned, wilted, and crumbled to dust before she finished gasping.

-She stumbled back, hand to her face, feeling wrinkles that hadn't been there seconds before.
-Twenty years in two steps.
+She stumbled back, hand to her face, fingers discovering the new geography of her skin—the hollow beneath her cheekbone that hadn't existed, the papery texture of her eyelids, the way her lips had thinned.
+He'd touched nothing but the air near her.
+That's what made it intimate.

 The room felt hollow.
 Empty.
 Like all the warmth had been pulled out through a drain.

 Death moved through the crowd.
 Where he passed, drinks went flat.
 The glitter stopped catching light, turned grey and dull.

 He stopped in the center of the room.
+The glitter wasn't falling anymore - it hung suspended, like the universe had buffered.

 "This ends now."
-His voice came from the space where sound goes to die.
+His voice echoed.
 "Your plan is pathetic.
 Begging humans for permission to end their world."

 War stepped forward.
 "We had a deal-"